HOPE-UIB-BIO/FOSSILPOL-website/about.md

   - section "*5.
 Define variables*" - these are the variables that are important for data selection and filtering to obtain the final data compilation.

 - Run `R/01_Data_processing/Master_run_01.R` to run the whole data processing part of the project (be ready for [**"stop-checks"**](step_by_step_guide.html#data-stor)).
 Alternatively, the user can run each script individually.
-After all *stop-checks* are resolved, the Workflow can be run as a whole to produce the finalm standardised dataset compilation, ready for multi-record and multi-proxy analyses.
+After all *stop-checks* are resolved, the Workflow can be run as a whole to produce the final standardised dataset compilation, ready for multi-record and multi-proxy analyses.

 - If desired, the user can run additional project-specific scripts (not provided) in the `02_Main_analyses` and `03_Supplementary_analyses` folders to analyse the data compilation.